 M. de Vert claims that his ideas introduce us to “the taste of learned men, who in every genre of science and literature always come back to the simple and the natural, and thus to the truth.”
 There is nothing more excellent than such taste, as long as it is retained within its just bounds, just as nothing is more pernicious than a taste that is ruined for not knowing how to restrain itself.
 We must acknowledge, to the glory and the shame of our century, that we have both conceived good taste, and so often spoiled it; that spirits otherwise capable of good things are given to deplorable excesses even while explaining the word of God.
 Origen and many ancient interpreters depended too much on allegory, enough to lead their so-called critics to dispense with them entirely.
 These latter have carried out their design so thoroughly, that it is no longer acceptable to find in Moses, the Prophets, and the other Holy Books, that which Jesus Christ revealed there to his disciples, and that which they later elaborated for the entire Church.
 These pretended critics are all grammarians at best, whose works are pernicious to the faithful, and useful only to good theologians to help them understand the scope of certain terms.
 They are strangers in the Old and New Testament, hospites Testamentorum.
 On the specious pretext of looking for the simple, literal, and historical sense, M. de Vert has allowed himself like them to be blinded, but also like them, he has allowed himself to be duped.

-Modern Catholic scholarship largely inherited these prejudices under the influence of the Biblical scholars, and an anti-priestly, anti-cultic, anti-mystical bias found its way thence into the liturgical movement.
-Abbe Quoëx explains the modern narrative about the allegorists:
+Modern Catholic scholarship often largely inherited these prejudices across a variety of disciplines.
+Especially under the influence of the Biblical scholars, an anti-priestly, anti-cultic, anti-mystical bias found its way into the liturgical movement, and this unfortunately in the same century that witnessed ressourcement, the great recovery of the Patristic and medieval sources.
+The modern narrative about the allegorists is well captured by Abbé Franck Quoëx:

 In the wake of A. Wilmart and liturgists such as J. A. Jungmann, P.-M. Gy, and more recently E. Mazza, critiques have been mounted against the allegorical method of commentary of which Amalarius, more than the inventor, was a sort of “high priest.”
 They have highlighted the arbitrary constructions and the imaginative piety of these works.
 They have emphasized the decisive influence of the cleric of Metz on the greater part of the expositiones missae of the Middle Ages, from the Liber de divinis officiis of Remigius of Auxerre to the fourth book of the Rationale divinorum officiorum of Durandus of Mende, and thence on the ritual elaborations of the medieval period and the understanding of the Mass in general until the Reformation and beyond.